DavidVillero/ML_Exercise/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DavidVillero/ML_Exercise.git/master)

 ## NOTE: If you are unable to set up the environment to run the training material, please use the Binder link above to build a stand alone container.
 This will allow you to go through the notebooks.
 However, this should not be used for active development!
-Also, I would recomend forking this repo if you intent to use the Binder lunch link.
+Also, I would recomend forking this repo if you intent to use the Binder launch link.

 # Data Science Training Exercise
 This repo contains a series of jupyter notebooks with documented data model example from start to end.